pseeth/otoworld/README.md

 pip install torch==1.4.0 torchvision==0.5.0
 ```

+You may ignore warnings if about certain dependencies for now.

 ## Additional Installation Notes - Linux
 * Linux users may need to install the sound file library if it is not present in the system.
 It can be done using the following command:
 ```